 Joan passed the test with flying colors.
 We try to find an Ethiopian restaurant wherever we travel and frequent the only Ethiopian place in Palm Beach.

-I just came from a trip where I took my granddaughter Nicole and her new friend Carl to an Austin Ethiopian place for his Gabe Goldberg Relationship Test to see if he might join our family some day.
+Stu just came from a trip where he and his granddaughter Nicole and her new friend Carl to an Austin Ethiopian place for his Gabe Goldberg Relationship Test to see if Carl might join our family some day.
 Nicole warned him to wash his hands before coming to dinner.
 He dug in, we cleaned the plate together, and he passed.
-I like Carl, but I suppose the future is up to him and Nicole.
+Carl is quete good to Nicole, but I suppose the future is up to him and Nicole.